ICJIA/binary-cheat-sheet/README.md

 # Binary Cheat Sheet

-A comprehensive reference guide for understanding binary numbers, their conversions, and bitwise operations in computing.
+A comprehensive, interactive guide to understanding binary numbers and their applications in computing.
+Built with modern web technologies and designed for both beginners and experienced developers.

 ## Demo